 For universities and colleges across the country, this means they have “lost but engaged” alumni right under their cyber noses on a pretty regular basis.
 Wouldn’t it be nice to say, “Hello?”

 But how do you do that if you don’t know who they are and can’t identify lost alumni?

-With marketing automation — like Capture Higher Ed’s Capture Behavior Engagement for advancement (CBE) — a university advancement office can communicate with anonymous visitors who are visiting their web pages.
+With marketing automation — like Capture Higher Ed’s Behavioral Intelligence Platform — a university advancement office can communicate with anonymous visitors who are visiting their web pages.
 When these unknown visitors are on the site, digital content such as a popover identification form can be served asking them to update their information (name, address, workplace) or give us their thoughts (“What kind of alumni events are you most likely to attend?” … “What’s your favorite college memory?”).